MEET the TEAM

 Sue is the Chair of Trustees and was, until her retirement in 2008, a Quality Manager at Chesterfield College where she started working as a part-time lecturer in 1980.
 In that role she has been involved with Landmarks since 1997 and was very pleased on her retirement to be invited to become a Trustee and was Vice-Chair 2009 – 2014, becoming Chair of the Trustees in 2015.
-Sue lives in North Derbyshire with her husband, they have three grown up children and two grandchildren.
+Sue lives in North Derbyshire with her husband and their three grown up children and two grandchildren.

 Joined the board of Trustees in 2005.
 John was a teacher for 32 years, in both secondary and primary, retiring from full time teaching as a Deputy Head in 2001.
 He continues in education in the role of a supply teacher.
 John’s main hobby is being a member of a local brass band.

-Chris worked at Portland College in Nottinghamshire for almost thirty years in the finance department as college cashier with a special responsibility for student finances and benefit advisor.
-Prior to that worked at TBS bank and Magistrates court (finance).
+Chris worked at a Specialist College in Nottinghamshire for almost 30 years in the finance department as college cashier with a special responsibility for Learner finances and benefit advisor.
+Prior to that worked at TBS banks and Magistrates court (finance).

 Acted as a School governor for many years in Derbyshire to two schools one mainstream and the other a residential special school.

 Retired in 2015 Chris lives in Chesterfield with her husband and has one son and a grandson.